 Be sure that your child is equipped with a few strategies that effectively calm her.
 Spend some time practicing these strategies before test day.
 If nerves strike during the test, your child will be able to pull these tools out of her toolbox.

 Emotional regulation is a crucial skill for children to learn.
 When they experience "big feelings" due to facing mistakes and failure, we want them to know how to move through these emotions in a positive way.
-Our helpful My Strategies to Feel Calm poster is a colorful and fun resource.
-If your child needs a calming activity, refer to the poster for quick, calming ideas.
-It's a wonderful resource for the home or classroom.

 5. Provide Encouragement

 If your child voices a negative statement, like, “I know I’m going to fail,” acknowledge your child’s feelings: “I know you’re feeling nervous about the test.
 Tests can be scary.”

 Then, counter with a positive and encouraging statement: “You’ve practiced really hard and learned a lot this year.
 You might know a lot of the answers and get a higher score than you’re expecting.”

 Encourage your child to visualize positive outcomes rather than focusing on the negative.

 You can also leave your child encouraging messages.
 Some fun and creative ways to provide encouragement include:

 - Leave a note in a backpack, lunchbox, or simply on the table the morning of the test.
 Write something simple like, “You’ve got this!” or, “You can do it!”

 - Write a letter that your child can read at school when she’s feeling nervous before the test.
 Remind her that the test doesn’t truly measure how smart or wonderful she is, that everything will be okay and that you love her no matter what.